TheRealVSSVSSN/SunnyRP/Example_Frameworks/NoPixelServer/docs.md

 - Added radius constant to blackjack table locator and corrected prop name outputs.
 - Moved animation dictionary cleanup outside the dealer creation loop to prevent missing animation issues.
 - Converted global state to local variables and tightened betting validation on the server.

+## Jailbreak
+- Migrated to `fxmanifest.lua` and enabled Lua 5.4 support.
+- Replaced deprecated `Citizen` helpers with modern `CreateThread`/`Wait` usage and improved tray cleanup logic to delete objects safely.
+- Secured jail time events with parameterized queries, corrected the `unjail` command to update the target character, and added a compatibility alias for the misspelled spawn event.